My Vision For the Future of STEM Education

 Students need to be encouraged to participate in STEM learning and pursue careers in the field.
 A great way to do that is through the tackling of real-world problems in educational settings.
 In my vision for the future of STEM education, students will continually be called upon to ponder real-world issues, like global warming or food shortages.
 STEM educators will encourage students to explore global challenges and find solutions through science, technology, engineering, and math.

-The engagement of U.S. children in STEM education is imperative to fill an estimated 9 million jobs in the industry by 2022.
+The engagement of U.S. children in STEM education is the key to companies filling an estimated 9 million jobs in the industry by 2022.
 Time can only tell how many STEM careers will be created in the years that follow.
 However, it’s up to everyone to ensure that American students are prepared to compete for those spots.

 What programs do you want to see incorporated in your local schools?
 Are you a STEM teacher, working on the frontlines to improve education?
 We want to hear your opinions and ideas.